The French Newspaper the Liberation found documents that show "Louvre" was the password. After the heist, it was changed.

 - To login to your Verison Wi-Fi router, open up a browser and go to 192.168.1.1 and then login with the password located on the sticker on the router itself.
 (The username is always admin).

-Ho To Change Your Hughes Net WiFi Password and Name
+How To Change Your Hughes Net WiFi Name

 -